Happy geese against a rainbow background

 Inclusivity is at the heart of any great Pride event!
 To make sure everyone feels welcome, consider offering a variety of activities that cater to different interests and comfort levels—some people love a high-energy dance party, while others may prefer a quieter space for art or storytelling.
 Providing accessibility options is also key—think wheelchair-accessible routes, ASL interpreters, and sensory-friendly areas.

-If you're running a scavenger hunt or interactive experience with Goosechase, design Missions that allow for multiple ways to participate, whether that’s through photos, videos, or text responses.
+Suppose you're running a scavenger hunt or having an interactive experience with Goosechase.
+Design missions that allow multiple ways to participate, whether through photos, videos, or text responses.
 And, of course, ensure your event messaging and signage reflect the full spectrum of LGBTQ+ identities so that everyone feels seen and celebrated!

 What are some creative ways to involve local LGBTQ+ businesses in my Pride event?